roualdes/bridgestan/paper/paper.md

 with a different compiler, something no prior interface which exposed Stan's log density calculations could allow.

+Existing tools with similar functionalities include `JAX` [@Bradbury:2018] and the `Turing.jl`/`JuliaAD` ecosystem [@ge2018t].
+`BridgeStan` differs from these tools by providing access to the existing, well-known DSL for modeling and highly efficient CPU computation of the Stan ecosystem.
-The Stan community by and large uses CPU hardware and since Stan has been tuned for CPU performance, BridgeStan is more efficient than its competitors in implementing differentiable log densities on CPU [@Carpenter:2015; @radul2020automatically; @tarek2020dynamicppl].
+The Stan community by and large uses CPU hardware and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPU [@Carpenter:2015; @radul2020automatically; @tarek2020dynamicppl].
-Like the immutable Stan models they interface, BridgeStan functions are thread safe for parallel applications.
+Like the immutable Stan models they interface, `BridgeStan` functions are thread safe for parallel applications.
 They also admit all of the internal parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.

-BridgeStan enables memory allocated in the host language (Julia, Python, or R), to be reused within Stan; though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
-By avoiding unnecessary copies of vectors created in the host language, BridgeStan is a zero-cost abstraction built upon Stan's numerically efficient math library.
+`BridgeStan` enables memory allocated in the host language (Julia, Python, or R), to be reused within Stan; though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
+By avoiding unnecessary copies of vectors created in the host language, `BridgeStan` is a zero-cost abstraction built upon Stan's numerically efficient math library.

 # Example